PuneetShivaay/PuneetShivaay/README.md

 ## Key Skills:

-JavaScript (React, Node.js)
+JavaScript (React, Node.js),
-Python (Machine Learning)
+Python (Machine Learning),
-Flutter
+Flutter,
-Full-Stack Development
+Full-Stack Development,
-Cloud Computing (AWS, GCP)
+Cloud Computing (AWS, GCP),
-Version Control (Git, GitHub)
+Version Control (Git, GitHub),
-Databases (MySQL, Firebase)
+Databases (MySQL, Firebase),
-Problem-Solving
-Teamwork
+Problem-Solving,
+Teamwork,
 Communication

 ## Experience:

 Worked as a Full Stack Developer & Chrome Web Store Specialist at Cognizant, managing and enhancing thousands of Chrome extensions and building web apps.

 Led the development of an online AI-Enabled Exam Preparation Platform and multiple websites at Yontech Solutions.

+Founded Guruphoria and Otical.

-Projects:
+## Projects:

 This repository showcases some of my personal projects, including a Magic Match Game built with React, a Super Market Management System using React and Spring Boot, and a Deep Learning Based Chatbot for Medical Assistance.

-Connect with me:
+## Connect with me:

 LinkedIn: https://www.linkedin.com/in/puneetshivaay/